 We compared the revenues and expenditures of the final budget to actual revenue and expenditures.
-Actual revenues for two of three budgeted funds were more than 5% less than budgeted amounts.
+Actual revenues for the budgeted funds were within the 5% of the budgeted amounts.
 Expenditures were within the 5% budgeted amount for all budgeted funds.